Volodymyr Viatrovych: Political activism (2004, 2013–2015)

-When the Orange Revolution took place in 2004 Viatrovych took an active part, supposedly as a leader of the PORA ("It's Time!") youth movement.
+When the Orange Revolution took place in 2004, Viatrovych took an active part, supposedly as a leader of the PORA ("It's Time!") youth movement.

-During the Euromaidan protests in 2013 Viatrovych called for active measures against the authorities.
+During the Euromaidan protests in 2013, Viatrovych called for active measures against the authorities.
 He coordinated mass demonstrations and led a column of activists to block the government buildings and the parliament (Verkhovna Rada).

-Speaking of the rotation of Euromaidan activists he recalled the activities of the Ukrainian Insurgent Army or UPA: “In the 1940s and 1950s conditions in the underground were worse: people did not leave temporarily to go back to work, but because a comrade had gone forever.
-That is why we shall succeed!”
-He also commented: “We do not intend to halt after the regime has changed in Ukraine, when we have got rid of the rule of Yanukovych.”
+Speaking of the rotation of Euromaidan activists he recalled the activities of the Ukrainian Insurgent Army or UPA: "In the 1940s and 1950s conditions in the underground were worse: people did not leave temporarily to go back to work, but because a comrade had gone forever.
+That is why we shall succeed!"
+He also commented: "We do not intend to halt after the regime has changed in Ukraine, when we have got rid of the rule of Yanukovych".

-In May 2015 President Petro Poroshenko approved four laws concerning Decommunization in Ukraine.
+In May 2015, President Petro Poroshenko approved four laws concerning Decommunization in Ukraine.
 Volodymyr Viatrovych was involved in the drafting of two of these laws.
 The criminal sentences imposed by these acts and their phrasing came in for criticism within the country and abroad.
-The law "On access to the archives of repressive bodies of the communist totalitarian regime from 1917-1991" placed the state archives concerning repression during the Soviet period under the jurisdiction of the Ukrainian Institute of National Remembrance, then headed by Volodymyr Viatrovych.
+The law "On access to the archives of repressive bodies of the communist totalitarian regime from 1917 to 1991" placed the state archives concerning repression during the Soviet period under the jurisdiction of the Ukrainian Institute of National Remembrance, then headed by Volodymyr Viatrovych.